FirebaseExtended/firebase-queue/README.md

 #### Queue Worker Options (Optional)

 Queue workers can take an optional options object to specify:
   - `specId` - specifies the spec type for this worker.
 This is important when creating multiple specs.
-Defaults to `null`, or the default spec.
+Defaults to `null` which uses the default spec.
   - `numWorkers` - specifies the number of workers to run simultaneously for this node.js thread.
 Defaults to 1 worker.
   - `sanitize` - specifies whether the `data` object passed to the processing function is sanitized of internal keys reserved for use by the queue.
 Defaults to `true`.